nhnpro/floop/README.md

   }
 ```

-Disclaimer(to be updated when more knowledge is acquired): I have not digged in into the Flutter animations API, neither have I used it.
+**Disclaimer** (to be updated when more knowledge is acquired): I have not digged into the Flutter animations API, neither have I used it.
 I suspect animated widgets work directly on an internal layer of the framework that allows them to be far more efficient.
 Making a fully animated app with Floop is possible as it can be corroborated with the examples, however I cannot ensure this is a good idea, since there is an overhead that would be unnecesary with a specialized API.
-What I can ensure for now is that it is perfectly fine to use for simple sporadic animations, that's what it is designed for.
-The great advantage is that of being extremely flexible and easy to use.
+What I can ensure for now is that it is perfectly fine to use it for simple sporadic animations, that's what it is designed for.
+The great advantage is that it is extremely flexible and easy to use.

 ## <a name="details">Details</a>